Jhummandi Naadam: Plot

-Balu (Manoj Manchu) has only one goal in his life - to become a great playback singer like SP Balasubramanyam.
+Balu (Manoj Manchu) has only one goal in his life - to become a great playback singer like S. P. Balasubrahmanyam.
 He challenges a landlord in his village and comes to Hyderabad to become a singer.
 Captain Rao (Mohan Babu) stays in the opposite house.
 He is an old-fashioned man who hates the lifestyle of new generation.
-Sravya (Taapsee Pannu) is an NRI girl who stays in her father's friend Captain Rao's house.
-She is in India to do documentary on traditional Telugu music.
+Sravya (Taapsee) is an NRI girl who stays in Rao's house, as Rao is a friend of her father (Suman).
+She is in India to do a documentary on traditional Telugu music.
 Balu acts ae to her and in the process, they fall in love.
-Captain Rao doesn't like them falling in love with each other.
-The rest of the story is all about Captain Rao's restrictions and how the lovers emerge unscathed.
+Rao does not like them falling in love with each other.
+The rest of the story is about Rao's restrictions and how the lovers emerge unscathed.